puppeteer/puppeteer/docs/guides/page-interactions.md

 be in the right state for the action.
 You always instantiate a locator using the [`page.locator()`](https://pptr.dev/api/puppeteer.page.locator) or [`frame.locator()`](https://pptr.dev/api/puppeteer.frame.locator) function.
-If the locator API does offer a functionality you need, you can still use lower level APIs such as [`page.waitForSelector()`](https://pptr.dev/api/puppeteer.page.waitforselector/) or [`ElementHandle`](https://pptr.dev/api/puppeteer.elementhandle/).
+If the locator API doesn't offer a functionality you need, you can still use lower level APIs such as [`page.waitForSelector()`](https://pptr.dev/api/puppeteer.page.waitforselector/) or [`ElementHandle`](https://pptr.dev/api/puppeteer.elementhandle/).